OllisGit/OctoPrint-DisplayLayerProgress/README.md

    'totalLayer':'66',
    'currentLayer':'22',
    'currentHeight':'6.80',
+   'currentHeightFormatted':'6',
+   'totalHeight':15
+   'totalHeightFormatted':'15',
-   'totalHeightWithExtrusion':'20.0',  //DEPRECATED don't use it will be removed in next version 'currentHeightFormatted':'6', 'totalHeightWithExtrusionFormatted':'20',  //DEPRECATED don't use it will be removed in next version 'feedrate':'2700',
+   'totalHeightWithExtrusion':'20.0',  //DEPRECATED don't use it will be removed in version 1.19.0 'totalHeightWithExtrusionFormatted':'20',  //DEPRECATED don't use it will be removed in next version 1.19.0 'feedrate':'2700',
    'feedrateG0':'7200',
    'feedrateG1':'2700',